Patricia Hendricks - Obituary

-Patricia A. Hendricks, 81, of Perkasie, passed away at her residence on Thursday, September 3, 2020.
+Patricia A. Hendricks, of Perkasie, passed away at her residence on Thursday, Sept.
+3, 2020.
+She was 81.

 Pat was the beloved wife of Darwin P. Hendricks, with whom she had celebrated 49 years of marriage this past June.